ACRE: STRATEGIC PLANNING FOR AGRICLUSTERS

 The online, self-paced, asynchronous training program is divided into three parts:

-ACRE Part #1 - Preparing to Launch an AgriCluster, including:
+ACRE Part #1 - Preparing to Launch an AgriCluster, includes:

 Unit 1.
 Introduction to the ACRE Process